 Fast Facts About Paraquat & The Lawsuit

-What Health Conditions Is Paraquat Exposure Linked to?
+What Health Conditions Is Paraquat Exposure Linked To?

 - Oxidative stress: Paraquat generates free radicals that damage cells, including brain cells that create dopamine (a neurotransmitter that helps control movement).